overture-stack/sqon-builder/README.md

 1. `isCombination()` will identify if the input is a `CombinationOperator`
 2. `isFilter()` will identify if the input is a `FilterOperator`
 3. `isArrayFilter()` will further narrow a filter down to see if it can accept an Array of values, or only a single number.
+4. `isScalarFilter()` will further narrow a filter down to see if requires a number as a value.
+5. `isArrayFilterKey()` will identify if the given input is one of the ArrayFilterKeys.
+6. `isScalarFilter()` will identify if the given input is one of the ScalarFilterKeys.

 Example: